senecaxconnect/xconnect_docs/docs/Usage_Dashboards.md

 1. **Gateway Heartbeat:** The gateway heartbeat is driven from the xConnect gateway software and is meant to provide a signal of whether or not the gateway can successfully communicate with the core platform.
 At a minimum, the gateway must be able to communicate with the platform within 5 minutes.
 If this is exceeded, the event is considered to be critical to the gateway.

 2. **Telemetry Received:** xConnect expects that all monitored devices will send telemetry within 60 minutes.
-If there is no telemetry sent for a device beyond 60 minutes, a warning event will be thrown.
+If there is no telemetry sent for a device beyond 60 minutes, an offline event will be thrown.

 3. **Recoveries:** All events that are thrown (custom or predefined) will receive a RECOVERY event when they go back to normal operating standards.